chenqmion/QCDesigner/README.md

 # QCDesigner
 This is an EDA software for superconducting quantum circuits.
-Having used it for years, I am now integrating its components to develop a tool that will free up human resources in circuit design and simulation.

 ## Update
+* **20260131** Uploaded QCDComsol and QCDAds (not linked to QCDesigner).
 * **20250912** Published V0.1.

 ## Layout design